-Dr. Tara Sanft is the director of the Yale Cancer Center Survivorship Clinic, one of the nation’s only multi-disciplinary clinics specializing in cancer survivorship.
-Dr. Sanft is a breast oncologist who treats women with newly diagnosed breast cancer.
-As the director of the Yale Cancer Center Survivorship Clinic, Dr. Sanft sees patients who have had various types of cancer and have completed their initial treatment.
+Dr. Tara Sanft is the Director of the Smilow Cancer Hospital Survivorship Clinic, one of the nation’s only multidisciplinary clinics specializing in cancer survivorship.
+Dr. Sanft is a breast oncologist who cares for women with newly diagnosed breast cancer.
+As the Director of the Survivorship Clinic, Dr. Sanft sees patients who have had various types of cancer and have completed their initial treatment.
 Her research focuses on healthy lifestyles and quality of life after cancer.

-Scott Capozza, MS, PT has been the physical therapist for the Yale Cancer Center Survivorship Clinic since its inception in October 2006.
+Scott Capozza, MS, PT has been the physical therapist for the Smilow Cancer Hospital Survivorship Clinic since its inception in 2006.
 He develops exercise plans uniquely tailored to a survivor's needs and personal preferences by assessing their strength and range of motion.
-He has also used his experience working as the lead therapist/trainer in the Hormones and Physical Exercise (HOPE) study to educate breast cancer survivors on the importance of exercise to reduce fatigue, bone loss and joint pain as a result of hormone therapy.
-As a longtime survivor of testicular cancer, Scott has shared his personal story of cancer survivorship to both oncology professionals and high school students throughout Connecticut.
+He has also used his experience working as the lead therapist/trainer in the Hormones and Physical Exercise (HOPE) study to educate breast cancer survivors on the importance of exercise to reduce fatigue, bone loss, and joint pain as a result of hormone therapy.
+As a longtime survivor of testicular cancer, Scott has shared his personal story of cancer survivorship with both oncology professionals and high school students throughout Connecticut.

-Angela Khairallah, MSW, LCSW is a licensed clinical social worker for Yale New Haven Health Smilow Cancer Hospital Breast Center as well as the Yale Cancer Center Survivorship Clinic.
+Angela Khairallah, MSW, LCSW is a licensed clinical social worker for the Breast Center at Smilow Cancer Hospital as well as the Smilow Cancer Hospital Survivorship Clinic.
 Angela’s areas of specialty include breast cancer, young adults with cancer (ages 18-39), and cancer survivorship.
 Angela earned her Master’s degree from the University of Utah Graduate School of Social Work in 2001 and has been licensed since 2004.
-Within her work with patients in the Survivorship Clinic, her focus is to help patients adjust to their “new normal” by addressing the social, emotional, spiritual and sexual impact that cancer has had and may continue to have on their lives.
-She provides patients with tools, interventions and resources to overcome challenges they may face by utilizing her knowledge and expertise in mental health, mindfulness, solution-focused and cognitive behavioral strategies.
+Within her work with patients in the Survivorship Clinic, her focus is to help patients adjust to their “new normal” by addressing the social, emotional, spiritual, and sexual impact that cancer has had and may continue to have on their lives.
+She provides patients with tools, interventions, and resources to overcome challenges they may face by utilizing her knowledge and expertise in mental health, mindfulness, solution-focused, and cognitive behavioral strategies.